 About Bars & Nightlife in Val Thorens

-In St Martin, skiers gather at Les Grangeraies to pick up children from ski-school and then generally gravitate towards the Dahlia or Alp Hotel.
+Further down the valley in St Martin, skiers gather at Les Grangeraies to pick up children from ski-school and then generally gravitate towards the Dahlia or Alp Hotel.
 Those without children to pick up tend to stay up the mountain to catch the last of the sun at Le Chardon Bleu, Corbeleys or La Loy, before descending, sometimes in the dark, back to the village.
 Apres-ski can be extended at La Loy or Corbeleys by booking an evening meal.
 Parties and groups are accommodated and don’t forget your torches for the descent.

 Les Menuires has two discotheques, Le New Pop in La Croisette and Le Leeberty in Reberty, as well as many lively bars.
 La Grotte du Yéti is one of a chain of bars that are popular throughout the Alps; frequented mainly by the Dutch they are known for their crazy parties and theme nights.

 Saint-Martin has several bars, the Pourquoi-Pas being very popular and it is open until 1 or 2am.
 A late bus runs up the mountain on Fridays and Saturdays, but bizarrely, last season, it needed to be booked two weeks in advance!

 Keep an eye on our Events Calendar for all the latest parties and events in Val Thorens.